Stow, Massachusetts: History

 In 1942 the U.S. Army seized about one-tenth of the town's land area, from the south side, to create a munitions storage facility.
 Land owners were evicted.
 The land remained military property for years.
 In 2005 it became part of the Assabet River National Wildlife Refuge.

 The modern butternut squash was developed by Charles Leggett in Stow in 1944; the Leggett Woodlands in the town are named after his family, after his wife donated the land.
 The squash was developed in a field across from the woodland.

 On New Year's Day, 1984, Kevin Walsh took off from Minute Man Air Field with 57 helium balloons tied to a lawn chair, later descending by parachute.
 He was cited with four violations of FAA regulations and fined $4,000 ($10,922.66 adjusted for inflation to 2022).
 He reached an altitude of 9,000 feet (2,700 m).

+Stow is the town where cable modem technology was first tested.
+In 1989, hardware manufacture LANcity, pioneering the idea of using existing cable infrastructure to transmit digital information, tested the concept with houses located off of Packard Road.

 From 2022 until 2025, Stow was one of the only municipalities in Massachusetts to not have a Dunkin' Donuts, after the two in town closed down that year, for which the town received attention on social media.
 On July 24, 2025, a new Dunkin' Donuts opened in Great Road.
 On the same day, the town was temporarily renamed to Dunkin' in commemoration of the event, following a unanimous vote from the Stow Select Board.

+In 2024 and 2025, a Stow police officer used Flock to access personal information of a person that the officer knew.
+The police department filed a criminal complaint against the officer on July 17, 2026, and on August 18, 2026 the town announced that it was ending its relationship with Flock.